Vaesea/VS-Starme/README.md

 The reason why Gamebanana and GitHub links have spaces in them is because I'm scared about accidentally giving a notification to someone

 ## Extra Info
-You can help with this if you want, check the media folder in art for all starme voices
+You can help with this if you want, check the media folder in art for all starme voices.

+I'll probably add every fanmade song I find that's good (if I get permission).

 ***